 Lists of some resources that subject-matter experts felt might be helpful in developing the knowledge for that Level of certification.
 (No particular books, training, or education programs are required or endorsed for certification).
 Selected General References are found on each program page.
 For more information, click here.

 Each program page lists the time allowed to complete the exam and the number of questions.
-Each test session begins with a tutorial allowing you to get used to the process.
+Each test session begins with a 10-minute tutorial allowing you to get used to the process.
 The time allotted for the tutorial is not part of the exam time.
 Unused time will NOT be added to exam time.
 Most of the questions are multiple choice or multiple select.
 In some cases, an exam will include a 30-minute break.
 This time is NOT part of the allotted time to answer exam questions.

 During the test, you will see one question at a time, but can move forward or backward to view or review other questions.
 There may be a graphic or text box to be viewed by clicking a button.
 Correct answers will usually be selected by clicking the boxes next to the answers.
 In a few questions, you may be presented a picture and asked to click on the part of the picture that correctly answers the question.
 Questions may have more than one correct answer, but in those cases, you will be told how many answers to choose.
 You will receive your score at the conclusion of your test session.

 Administers the exams.
 They offer hundreds of locations across the country and on U.S. military bases around the world.
 Plus some (currently Fire Alarm Systems Level I only) are administered online with a remote proctor.
 Applicants are presented with the option to select online administration through OnVue during the scheduling step.

 Once the exam is purchased from NICET, the candidate is guided to Pearson VUE to pick a convenient location and time.
 Eligibility expires 6 months from the purchase date.
 Scheduling immediately provides the best selection.